open-telemetry/opentelemetry-dotnet-instrumentation/docs/config.md

 The RuleEngine is a feature that validates OpenTelemetry API, SDK, Instrumentation, and Exporter assemblies for unsupported scenarios.
-It can ensure that the OpenTelemetry Auto-Instrumentation is more robust and stable by backoff during unsupported scenarios instead of crashing.
+It can ensure that the OpenTelemetry Auto-Instrumentation is more robust and stable by back off during unsupported scenarios instead of crashing.

 It is recommended to enable the RuleEngine only during the first run of the application, or when the deployment changes or the Auto-Instrumentation library